 Toddler – 17 months, 21 lbs, 30″

 After Emma was done with the seat, she sent it to me (Jennifer).
 I used the seat for a few months for my one year old.
 When she outgrew the seat, she was 17 months old, 30″ and 21lbs.
 If it weren’t for her cloth diaper, she might have squeezed in another inch before getting too close to the top of the seat.
-This was Unity’s weekday seat.
+This was my daughter’s weekday seat.
 Yes, she has a weekday seat and a weekend seat!
 On week days we used this seat in one of captain’s chairs since my older kids are rarely in the van then.
 When all the kids are with me I load her in through the trunk to our third row, but I just prefer to keep things as easy as possible.
 I loved the way this seat installed with lower anchors; it was amazing and the best part of this seat.
 This made it insanely easy to take this seat in and out when her brother needed his seat back.
 I’ve never had an infant seat with a triangle handle, so that was a bit different for me, but nothing game changing one way or the other.
 I also didn’t care much for the puzzle buckle and sometimes her feet got caught in the anti-rebound bar when was getting her out, but overall it was a great seat for our needs with an older child.

 How does the Inertia compare to other rear facing only seats?
 I compared it to two popular seats with similar stats: the Graco Snugride 30 (the black and green seat) and the Chicco Keyfit 30 (the red seat).
 The seats offered similar amounts of growing room for my daughter (2 months old in these photos).
 The Baby Trend by far has the largest canopy coverage, a huge plus.
 I also compared the installation using the seat belt and lower anchors.
 The Baby Trend was the easiest to install with lower anchors, but the most difficult when using the seat belt.
 It fell in the middle for front to back space, with the Graco taking up the most space in the vehicle (a 1998 Honda CRV) and the Chicco taking up the least space.